Home / Information / What Is A Non-Fault Accident?

 Whether your car is repaired or written off depends on:

-If it’s written off, the insurer normally settles based on market value just before the crash.
+If it is written off, the insurer normally settles based on market value just before the crash.

-If you disagree, you can raise evidence like comparable listings and service history.
+If you disagree, you can raise evidence such as comparable listings and service history.

 Can I Claim Compensation After a Non-Fault Accident?